 Section 2.
 Program.
 This League shall endeavor to associate itself with or endorse projects, programs or activities which meet accepted standards in their field or show evidence of working towards such standards.

 Section 1.
 Classes of Membership. a.
 Candidate: New members are those who are engaged in complying with the requirements for membership.
 New members are encouraged to complete an orientation and training course, including training on volunteerism.
 All candidates are encouraged to volunteer at least two (2) hours of service per month. b.
 Active and Reinstated: Active and Reinstated members are those who have completed the requirements for membership and who, having been approved for active membership, justify such membership by their service to their community.
 All active members are encouraged to volunteer at least two (2) hours of service per month.

 Section 2.
 Admission to Membership.
 Admission of new members shall be year-round with requirements set by the Membership Committee.
 Complete names, addresses, email addresses and telephone numbers for potential candidates must be submitted to the Membership Committee.
 The Membership Committee shall approve potential candidates as it deems necessary.

 Section 3.
 Sustainers.
-To qualify as a sustainer, a member must have served in the League as an active member for at least seven (7) years.
+To qualify as a sustainer, a member must have served in the League as an active member for at least five (5) years.
 The Treasurer and Membership Committee will determine if a member meets the requirement.
-Sustainers shall be required to pay in the same manner, the same amount of annual dues as active and inactive members.
+Sustainers shall be required to pay annual dues as active and inactive members.
 Sustainers are encouraged to attend and participate in the monthly general meetings of the membership, to participate in placement and committee assignments, and to attend League social activities and events.

 Section 4.
 Reinstated Members.
 Past members of League will be allowed a one-time reinstatement opportunity and will be credited with past years of service.
 Designated 1 year “break”